About the camerawoman, director, producer and sometimes distributor

-At the filmacademy (1995-2002) susan became deeply impressed by the neorealistic italian epoque and the social and artistic aspects in films by Raymond Depardon and Ken Loach (spending a week of lectures with Loach himself).
+At the filmacademy (1995-2002) Susan became deeply impressed by the neorealistic italian epoque and the social and artistic aspects in films by Raymond Depardon and Ken Loach (lectures with Loach himself at the academy!).
 In combination with lessons by journalist Gerd Ruge (who arranged practical training as correspondent-trainee in the studios of ARD and ZDF in Nairobi, Kenia) she explored a wide branch of possibilities how to tell stories in pictures and sounds.
-At HFF Munich susan produced, shot and directed several films that were shown at int. filmfestivals and on TV.
+At HFF Munich Susan produced, shot and directed several films that were shown at int. filmfestivals and on TV.
 For example 1996 everyday life, 1999 l’amour chez TATI (ZDF-ARTE), 2000 OSTWÄRTS (ARD: RBB, HR, MDR), 2003 Nulla si sa, tutto s’immagina … secondo Fellini (ARTE).

 From then on 2 films have been realised over the years.
-A film about age and death in Sun City, Arizona Gestorben wird Morgen, out in 2018.
-And parallel, a feature she went to Nepal for many times during the past years: Urmila – my memory is my power which was pre-listed for the german film award LOLA and premiered in Toronto at Hot Docs in 2016.
-In December 2016 a circle was closed when the documentary was shown in Nepal at KIMFF filmfestival, where the film was shot.
+A film about age and death in Sun City, Arizona Very Senior – Attitude is everything (ARD: NDR), premiered in 2018 at DOC NYC and self-distributed 2019-2020 in D-A-CH.
+Parallel, a feature she went to Nepal for many times during the past years was realised: Urmila – my memory is my power (Al Jazeera, DW), pre-listed for the german film award LOLA and premiered in Toronto at Hot Docs in 2016.
+In December 2016 a circle was closed when the documentary was shown in Nepal at KIMFF filmfestival.
 Many of the powerfull Kamalari girls and Urmilas family were invited as guests on stage.
 Finally the film won the main price of the festival.

-With her film production company gluthfilm she produced her films Wasser und Seife, Urmila-my memory is my power and Gestorben wird Morgen.
+With her film production company gluthfilm she produced her films Wasser und Seife, Urmila-my memory is my power and Very Senior – Attitude is everything.

 Up to date she works as a freelance camera-person for documentary films all around the world.
-So far she was in Mexico, Guyana, Brasil, China, Russia, Israel, Bhutan, Japan, India, Nepal, Indonesia, Kenia, Korea, Namibia, Seychells, Senegal, Chad, USA, Europe.
+So far she was in Mexico, Guyana, Brasil, Cuba, China, Russia, Israel, Bhutan, Japan, India, Indonesia, Nepal, Korea, Kenia, Namibia, Maroc, Seychells, Senegal, USA, Europe.
 She speaks English, French, Italian and German.

-susan has given lectures at the following institutions: the Academy of Film and Television in Munich / Prof. Heiner Stadler, University of Bayreuth, Iwalewa Institut / Dr. Thorolf Lipp, Filmakademie Ludwigsburg / Prof. Dr. Ebbo Demant, Stuttgart Media University / Prof. Stefan Grandinnetti, Protestant University of Applied Sciences Freiburg / Prof. Dr. Dirk Oesselmann.
+Susan has given lectures at the following institutions: University of film Babelsberg Konrad Wolf / Academy of Film and Television Munich / University of Bayreuth, Iwalewa Institut / Academy of film, Ludwigsburg / Stuttgart Media University / Protestant University of Applied Sciences Freiburg.

 A film-retrospective has been presented in Brussels 2003 at “Filmer à tout prix”.